 The Gillian-Anderson-for-Bond team has been gaining momentum in recent months and why not?
 There’s nothing to say that 007 can’t be a woman.
 Sure, the character is traditionally misogynistic and testosterone-driven, but these aren’t things that can't be adapted or changed for a more modern Bond.
-It is 2016 after all.
 Plus, Gillian Anderson would make a great Bond.
 She’s already had plenty of practice wearing a suit and kicking-ass as Agent Scully in The X-Files and anyone who’s watched her stare down fellow agent Mulder knows she can keep her cool.
 Still not convinced?
 Watch this fan-made trailer.

 Welcome to the it’s-looking-very-likely entree in the form of Tom Hiddleston.
 Unlike Jamie Bell, we know for sure he’s been talking to Bond producers, and as a British actor of the right age who looks good in a suit, he’s in a pretty decent position to take over a Bond.
 Yes, it’s actually that easy.
-He’s a big enough name to draw in the crowds thanks to the MCU, and his more recent performances in High-Rise and Crimson Peak prove he’s got the depth to do something more than play Thor’s evil little brother for eternity (don’t forget he also played a hotelier turned spy in The Night Manager).
+He’s a big enough name to draw in the crowds thanks to the MCU, and his more recent performances in High-Rise and Crimson Peak prove he’s got the depth to do something more than play Thor’s evil little brother for eternity (don’t forget he also played a hotelier turned spy in the superb The Night Manager).
 More importantly, he’s at the point in his career where making a sidestep into Bond territory would be good for him.
 What’s that Tom?
 You already have an Aston Martin on standby?